elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 * **ROR**

     The Research Organization Registry ([ROR.org](https://ror.org/)) is a global, community-led registry of open persistent identifiers for research organizations.
 ROR makes it easy for anyone or any system to disambiguate institution names and connect research organizations to researchers and research outputs.
+For example, Science for Life Laboratory is commonly referred to as SciLifeLab.
+If not direclty involved with the organisation one might easily think that these are two different organisations, using the [SciLifeLab ROR-id](https://ror.org/04ev03g22) will make it clear they refer to the same organisation.

 * **DOI**

-    For the training material itslef we recommend using a **Digital Object Identifier (DOI)**.
-It can be used for different types of objects covering all kinds of trainig materials
+    For the training material itslef we recommend using a **Digital Object Identifier (DOI)** (see above for more details).
+It can be used for many different types of objects covering all kinds of trainig materials.
+Many public repositories have a system for linking DOIs tagging that are refering to versions of the same object.

 !!! question "Reflection"

-    In the context of training materials, why are PIDs needed?
+    In the context of training materials why are PIDs needed?
+    Which identifier should be used for each need?

     ??? success "Answer"
-           'PIDs can help distinguish between :
+           PIDs can help distinguish between:

-            - different materials
+        - different materials  -  **DOI**
-            - different versions of the same material
+        - different versions of the same material -  **DOI**
-            - different authors and contributors ORCID-iDs are used to identify persons.
-Author and contributors of training materials
+        - different authors and contributors -  **ORCID**

-            - different oraginsations
+        - different oraginsations -  **ROR**

-### DOIs for Training materials
--
-- Versioning of DOIs
+!!! note "Exercise"

+    Go to the [ROR search page](https://ror.org/search) and try to find your organisation's ROR

 ## 8.2 Selecting a strategy for unique identifiers (40 min)